Julian Schnabel never behaved as if painting should apologize for wanting to take up space. That may be the cleanest way into the career.

 Schnabel has always attracted reactions that sound partly aesthetic and partly social: too large, too self-promoting, too much material, too much ego.
 Those criticisms are not incidental to the work.
 They are part of how it lands.

 He belongs to a line of artists who make ambition visible in the finished object.
-The scale is not just physical.
-It is temperamental.
+The scale is physical and temperamental.
 The paintings tell you, before any critic does, that their maker is unwilling to shrink into tasteful modesty.

 That is one reason the public argument around Schnabel has remained so lively.
-People are not only debating whether the paintings are good.
-They are reacting to a whole theory of artistic permission.
+People are debating whether the paintings are good and reacting to a whole theory of artistic permission.

 Film did not replace painting; it expanded the same appetite